citizenfx/natives/CAM/SetCamParams.md

 ### Rotation Orders

-These rotation orders were shamelessly copied from the `GetEntityRotation` documentation.
+These rotation orders were shamelessly copied from the `GET_ENTITY_ROTATION` documentation.
 Thanks to @gottfriedleibniz for figuring out!

 * **0**: ZYX - Rotate around the z-axis, then the y-axis and finally the x-axis.
 * **1**: YZX - Rotate around the y-axis, then the z-axis and finally the x-axis.